mmkthecoolest/ensemble_tagger_frontend/README.md

-# SCANL Ensemble tagger
+# SCANL Ensemble Tagger Frontend
-This the official release of the SCANL ensemble part-of-speech tagger.
+This is a fork of the [Ensemble Tagger Repository](https://github.com/SCANL/ensemble_tagger) that adds a frontend to the flask application.

 ## Cloning the repo
 Please clone recursive since we are currently using submodules.
 This may change in the future.